guhan/zerotociso/docs/COBIT.md

 ## COBIT Roles
  In the context of data management roles in COBIT, here are some key roles and responsibilities:

+- **Business Owner**: key responsibilities and functions of the Business Owner role in COBIT:

+  - Alignment with Business Goals:The Business Owner is responsible for ensuring that IT activities, projects, and investments are closely aligned with the overall business goals, objectives, and strategies.

+  - Requirements and Prioritization:Collaborates with IT and other stakeholders to define and prioritize business requirements for IT services, projects, and initiatives.
+They help determine what IT should deliver to meet business needs.
+  - Decision-Making: Makes decisions on behalf of the business regarding IT investments, priorities, and resource allocation.
+They weigh the potential benefits and risks of IT initiatives and provide input into IT governance decisions.
+  - Service Level Agreements (SLAs): Defines and negotiates SLAs (Service Level Agreements) with IT to ensure that IT services meet business expectations in terms of performance, availability, and quality.
+  - Risk Management: Assesses and communicates business risks associated with IT activities and projects.
+They work with IT and other stakeholders to manage and mitigate these risks effectively.
+  - Value Delivery: Ensures that IT investments and initiatives deliver measurable value to the business.
+They monitor the realization of expected benefits and return on investment (ROI).
+  - Change Management: Participates in the change management process, providing input and support for changes that impact the business.
+They assess the potential impact on business processes and operations.
+  - Communication and Stakeholder Engagement:Engages with other business stakeholders, including senior executives, to communicate IT-related matters, discuss challenges, and seek their input and support.
+  - Governance Oversight:Collaborates with IT governance bodies, such as the IT steering committee or board, to ensure that IT governance practices align with business objectives and priorities.
+  - Performance Monitoring: Monitors the performance of IT services and projects from a business perspective, ensuring that they meet agreed-upon criteria and deliver expected value.
+  - Compliance and Legal Requirements:Ensures that IT activities and data management practices comply with legal and regulatory requirements that affect the business.
+  - Business Continuity and Disaster Recovery:
+Works with IT to define business continuity and disaster recovery requirements, ensuring that critical business functions can be maintained in the event of disruptions.

 - **Data Owner**: The Data Owner is responsible for the overall management and governance of specific data sets or information assets within the organization.

   Responsibilities: